Tuba Concerto (Higdon)

 The Tuba Concerto is a composition for solo tuba and orchestra by the American composer Jennifer Higdon.
 The work was commissioned by the Pittsburgh Symphony Orchestra for their principal tubist Craig Knox.
 It was first performed by Knox and the Pittsburgh Symphony Orchestra under the conductor Robert Spano on March 16, 2018.

 Composition

-Structure

 The concerto has a duration of approximately 19 minutes and is cast in three movements: